SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Experiments and Results

 \subsection{Results and Discussion}

-We compare SuPerPM to our baseline, SuPer \cite{li2020super}, as well as state-of-the-art methods for surgical scene deformation tracking and reconstruction: DefSLAM \cite{lamarca2020defslam} and SD-DefSLAM \cite{gomez2021sd}.
-DefSLAM and SD-DefSLAM perform scene tracking based on sparse feature matching and may not directly track the labeled points.
+We compare SuPerPM to our baseline, SuPer \cite{li2020super}, as well as advanced methods for surgical scene deformation tracking and reconstruction: DefSLAM \cite{lamarca2020defslam} and SD-DefSLAM \cite{gomez2021sd}.
+DefSLAM and SD-DefSLAM track scenes based on sparse feature matching and may not directly track the labeled points.
 To obtain the motion of a specific labeled point, we average the estimated motions of its 3 nearest neighbors.

 We report the reprojection errors in Table \ref{tab:compare_sota}.
 SuPerPM surpasses its baseline, SuPer, upon which it is built.
-However, when replacing the ICP cost $\mathcal{L}_{icp}$ with the correspondence cost $\mathcal{L}_{corr}$, derived using the pre-trained Lepard model, there's a potential for performance degradation due to the large gap between the surgical data and data used to train Lepard, especially for data with larger deformations (SupDef-T2 and SupDef-T3).
+However, when replacing the ICP cost $\mathcal{L}_{icp}$ with the correspondence cost $\mathcal{L}_{corr}$, derived using the pre-trained Lepard model, there's a potential for performance degradation due to the large gap between the surgical data and data used to train Lepard, especially for data with larger deformations (SupDef-T2).
 By fine-tuning the Lepard model using data generated through the PBD-based synthesis pipeline, we significantly reduce the reprojection errors.
 Moreover, SuPerPM consistently outperforms SD-DefSLAM in all videos, while either matching or exceeding DefSLAM's performance.
-It's worth noting that both DefSLAM and SD-DefSLAM base their tracking and reconstruction on sparse, robust image features, which might result in lower reprojection errors.
-Nevertheless, as illustrated in Fig. \ref{fig:sample_rst}, these two algorithms yield only sparse reconstructions.
-In contrast to our results, they have difficulty accurately capturing the tissue deformations caused by grasping, which are crucial for enabling autonomous tasks by the robot.
+It's worth noting that both DefSLAM and SD-DefSLAM base their tracking and reconstruction on robust image features, which might result in lower reprojection errors.
+However, these features are usually sparse, leading to sparse reconstruction as shown in Figure \ref{fig:sample_rst}.
+And in contrast to our results, they have difficulty accurately capturing the tissue deformations caused by grasping, which are crucial for enabling autonomous tasks by the robot.

 Figure \ref{fig:quan_plot} shows the average reprojection error at each time step in SupDef-T2, where large deformations occur throughout the entire sequence.
 In line with our findings from Table \ref{tab:compare_sota}, the fine-tuned Lepard model consistently yields smaller reprojection errors at every time step compared to its pre-trained counterpart.
 While SD-DefSLAM's performance is the worst, DefSLAM \cite{lamarca2020defslam} achieves the lowest reprojection errors on this trail, attributing to only use sparse robust image features as mentioned above.